yalelibrary/linked-art-mapping/specs/md/concepts/groups_as_subjects.md

 ## Processing steps and output

-1. After applying the instructions in [Creators, contributors, standalone works, simple subject/genre headings, and associated places](../tasks/concepts/simple_subject_headings.md) or [Complex subject/genre headings and hierarchical associated places](../tasks/concepts/complex_subject_headings.md), add an embedded reference to the group entity within the record-level resource.
+1. After applying the instructions in [Creators, contributors, standalone works, simple subject/genre headings, and associated places](../tasks/concepts/simple_subject_headings.md) or [Complex subject/genre headings](../tasks/concepts/complex_subject_headings.md), add an embedded reference to the group entity within the record-level resource.

     1. As the \_label of the group entity, take the value of the top-level entity label.